strtok/marwood/README.md

 CDR    | Move the cdr of the pair in ACC into ACC.
 Errors if ACC is not a pair.
 CONS   | Box a pair, storing a reference in ACC.
 The car of the pair is taken from ACC, and the cdr from the top of the stack.
-HALT   | Halt program, returning the result contained within ACC PUSH   | Push the value in ACC on to the stack
+HALT   | Halt program, returning the result contained within ACC MUL    | Perform multiplication on the values in ACC and the the top of the stack and store the result in ACC PUSH   | Push the value in ACC on to the stack
 QUOTE &lt;VAL&gt; | Move VAL into ACC
+SUB    | Perform subtraction on the values in ACC and the the top of the stack and store the result in ACC

 # License
 Licensed under either of <a href="LICENSE-APACHE">Apache License, Version